Ecologist Job Description Template

 - Identifying wetland delineations, and coordinating threatened and endangered species management.

 - Conducting habitat evaluations, including presence-absence surveys.

 - Managing stormwater run-off, and monitoring erosion control.

 - Compiling technical reports and findings.

 - Planning and overseeing fieldwork, and acting as in-field leader for junior staff and technicians.

 - Ensuring compliance with safety protocols and procedures.

-- 3+ years work experience in similar role.
+- 3+ years of work experience in a similar role.

 - USFSW scientific collection permits.